 Non-RO.
 What does that mean?
 RO or Reverse Osmosis is a technology that has been used in maple syrup production since the 1970s and by some accounts much earlier than that.
 This process takes sap, which naturally has about a 2% sugar content, and concentrates it to 12% to 15% or higher.
 While reverse osmosis makes the process of boiling sap into maple syrup more efficient, critics believe it strips the maple syrup of more nuanced flavor characteristics and terroir.
 Because we process sap from a relatively small amount of trees, we are able to process it all without the use of RO.

-Gravity Fed.
+Gravity Fed and Vacuum Pump.
 As our name implies, we are located on a little hill and this being the case we are able to use gravity to our advantage.
-This year, 2017, is the first we have employed the use of sap tubing.
-The type of tubing we use works with the grade change to create a natural syphon to bring the sap to a collection tank at the bottom of our slope.
+In 2017 we first employed the use of sap tubing with a natural siphon.
+Since then we have upgraded the system to bring the sap to a collection tank using a combination of a vacuum pump and gravity-fed lines.
 Using tubing and this type of naturally pressurized system does not harm the maple trees, yet it does help to increase sap yields.

 Wood Fired.
-Our evaporator is fueled by hard wood which Jason harvests from our forrest.
-Most evaporators today are oil fired.
+Our evaporator is fueled by hardwood which Jason harvests from our forest.
+Most evaporators today are oil-fired.
 Wood heat is carbon neutral which is better for the environment.
 We carefully monitor each batch of syrup that we make.

 About Our Syrup